cactfep/alx-pre_course/0x01-git/README.md

-Readme for the git folder
+updated Readme for the git folder